Why These Seven Faculties?

 - Consciousness role: The capacity to hold patterns in awareness across time

-2. Spatial Echo (Mental Manipulation)
+2. Spatial Echo (Mental Transformation)

 - Neural substrate: DLPFC + hippocampus + parietal cortex